jameshughes89/cs102/source/topic3.rst

 * When we wrote our own classes, we ended up overriding the ``__repr__`` we got for free
     * The default one simply prints out the object name and a memory address, which wasn't very helpful
     * ``<__main__.Friend object at 0x7f130d9c52e0>``
-    * *Technically*, the behaviour we get for free is inherited from the closest parent class
+    * *Technically*, the behaviour we get for free is inherited from the closest "super" class
         * We will learn more about this later

 * An example of a ``__repr__`` for our ``Friend`` class might look something like this